bcgov/court-interpreter-scheduling/cis-api/README.md

 # About cis-api
 ##### Environment
-    - pyenv to manage python versions, this project uses python 3.8.6
+    - pyenv to manage python versions, this project uses python 3.8.6, https://github.com/pyenv-win/pyenv-win
-    - direnv to help us preload env configuration and such each time we switch to this project directory
+    - direnv to help us preload env configuration and such each time we switch to this project directory, https://direnv.net/
     - pip for package management
-    - .env and dotenv for env file management
+    - .env and dotenv for env file management (example.env provided)

 ##### FastAPI
-    - see fastapi on the internets
+    - see fastapi on the internet, https://fastapi.tiangolo.com/

 ###### SQLAlchemy and Models
-    - we use sqlalchemy for our dataaccess functionality
+    - we use sqlalchemy for our dataaccess functionality, https://www.sqlalchemy.org/
     - to create a new migration we add the model(s) to the models/cis.py, then we run the alembic revision stuff and finally we review the alembic migration to ensure that it didn't output unnecessary code

 ##### Pydantic and Schemas
-    TODO
+    - we use a single schemas.py file

 ###### Data Migrations with Alembic
     NOTE:// all commands need to be run from the root directory